VSEPR theory: Steric number

 Sulfur tetrafluoride has a steric number of 5.

 The steric number of a central atom in a molecule is the number of atoms bonded to that central atom, called its coordination number, plus the number of lone pairs of valence electrons on the central atom.
 In the molecule SF_{4}, for example, the central sulfur atom has four ligands; the coordination number of sulfur is four.
 In addition to the four ligands, sulfur also has one lone pair in this molecule.
 Thus, the steric number is 4 + 1 = 5.

+Alternatively, the steric number can be determined for main-group elements using an algebraic electron-counting formula.
+This method sums the relevant valence electrons and divides by 2 to determine the number of electron pairs (domains).
+The formula is: